shreyas21563/TECPEC/README.md

 ## Overview

 This project presents our submission to SemEval-2024 Task 3, Subtask 1, "Textual Emotion-Cause Pair Extraction in Conversation".
 We introduce a two-step pipeline architecture to identify emotion-cause pairs in textual conversations.
-Our team ranked 5th out of 31 participating teams.
+Our team ranked **5th** out of 31 participating teams. 🎉🎉🎉

+Check out the [SemEval-2024 Task 3 Leaderboard](https://codalab.lisn.upsaclay.fr/competitions/16141#results) for detailed rankings.

 ## Abstract